IBM-Automation-SPGI/mq-pot/Lab_1/mq_cp4i_pot_lab1.md

 	The host name is actually the network service for your queue manager instance.

 	```
-	/opt/mqm/samp/bin/amqsputc app1 mq00qs
+	/opt/mqm/samp/bin/amqsputc app1 mqXXqs
 	```

-	This command is putting a message on queue **app1** on queue manager **mq00qs**.
+	This command is putting a message on queue **app1** on queue manager **mqXXqs**.
 	Type a message such as:'

 	```
-	sending my first test message to qm mq00qs queue app1
+	sending my first test message to qm mqXXqs queue app1
 	```

 	Hit enter again to end the program.

 	![](./images/image240.png)

-1. Return to the MQ Console and navigate back to the queue manager view by clicking on *Manage*.
+1. Return to the MQ Console and navigate back to the queue manager view by clicking on **Manage**, and select again the **Queues** tab.

 	![](./images/image241.png)